 When you join Co-Ownership your solicitor will talk you through the signing of the Equity Sharing Lease.
 It’s really important that you take time to understand this and what it means.
-This is called an Equity Sharing Lease and it is the agreement between you and us.
-It outlines what you can expect from us and what we expect from you.

 The really, really important things to remember: